 According to the international non-profit, CDP, of the 620+ global cities reported, over 100 now get at least 70% of their electricity from renewable sources such as hydro, solar, wind and geothermal.
 In fact, Atlanta, Paris and Vancouver have already achieved 100% renewable electricity and are on the path to 100% renewable energy, overall.
 These cities are paving the way by showing that transitioning to renewable energy is not only something cities want, but are pulling off.

 Globally, the transportation sector is responsible for 20% of the emissions released into the atmosphere and is the second-largest contributing sector to carbon pollution.
 Cities are calling for alternative forms of transportation to gas-powered cars, like electric vehicles, hydrogen-powered cars, biking, taking the metro, or simply walking.
-City planners can do their part in encouraging alternatives to gas-powered cars by providing charging stations for EVs, providing the proper funding for public forms of transportation, or creating suitable streets for bike paths.
+City planners can do their part in encouraging alternatives to gas-powered cars by providing charging stations for electric vehicles, providing the proper funding for public forms of transportation, or creating suitable streets for bike paths.
+The public and private sector must work together with AI advancements to achieve a more efficient mobility ecosystem of electric vehicles keenly adapted to residents’ preferences.

 Virtual twin technology is one way to help decision-makers analyze the impact of mobility changes in their territories.
 When Paris was appointed the 2024 Olympic Games host, their governing body knew they would have to create new transportation routes to help people move quickly from one Olympic location to the next.
 Dassault Systèmes created a digital twin demo based on Dassault Systèmes’ 3DEXPERIENCE platform on the cloud to visualize the impact of dedicating one of three lanes as a carpool lane and its effects on traffic, air and noise pollution.
 This demo illustrates how science-based capabilities can help city decision-makers make informed decisions about transportation and mobility options in the city and use these decisions to drive future public policies.